paulgavrikov/visualkeras/paper.md

 ![An example of a more complex model's Graph View with custom styling](joss_figures/figure4_graph_advanced.png)

 # Acknowledgements
-We thanks and acknowledge the contributions of the open-source community which has supported the development of visualkeras over the years through their feature requests, ideas, bug reports, issue discussions, and pull requests.
+We thank and acknowledge the contributions of the open-source community which has supported the development of visualkeras over the years through their feature requests, ideas, bug reports, issue discussions, and pull requests.
 These contributions have allowed us to continuously improve the package and adapt it to the needs of the community.
 We are grateful for the collaborative spirit that has made visualkeras a valuable tool for visualizing Keras and TensorFlow models.

 Namely, we thank Alejandro Lorenzo, Erik Schultheis, Alessio G. Monti, Willy Fitra Hendria [@Hendria2024], Krzysztof Mizgała, Cosmin M. Marina, Martin Kubovčík, and others who have contributed to the project through their feedback and contributions.